Maintaining your records before 1 January 2019

 - an LPT payroll card.

-You are responsible for ensuring that the system you are using is fully compliant with tax law.
-This is regardless of if you are using payroll software, a payroll company or other agency.
+You are still responsible for ensuring that the system in use is fully compliant with tax law whether you are using:

-Revenue can inspect your records at any time to make sure you are deducting the correct amounts.
-See Code of Practice for Revenue Audit and other Compliance Interventions.
+Revenue can inspect your records at any time to make sure you are deducting the correct amounts of tax, USC, PRSI and LPT.
+See the Code of Practice for Revenue Audit and other Compliance Interventions.

 You must keep all records for six years after the end of the tax year to which they refer.
-They must be available for inspection when required.
+You must also make them available for inspection when required.

 Errors discovered during the year

-If you find that you made a mistake in an earlier payroll run you should correct this in the run in which it was discovered.
-The original entries should not be changed.
-You should make a note against them to show that the mistake has been corrected in the later week (or month).
+You might find during the course of the year that you made a mistake in an earlier payroll run.
+You must correct this in the week or month in which the mistake was discovered.
+The original entries must not be changed.
+You should make a note against them showing the mistake has been corrected in the later week (or month).

-You should not collect underpayments of tax or USC where it is so large that it causes hardship to the employee.
+You should not collect an under-deduction of tax or USC where it causes hardship to the employee.
 You should contact us for instructions.

 Next: Tax Credit Certificates (P2Cs)